Research Posters and Poster Sessions: Printing A Poster

 Prepare your poster for printing at the Marriott Library:

 In Powerpoint, Go to File > Save As.
 Under Save as Type (Windows) or Format (OS X), select PDF.
 Save the file and then open the PDF in Adobe Photoshop (available online from the Knowledge Commons).
 Verify the width and height are correct.
 Check for image quality by using the zoom tool.
 When all is ok, then go to File > Save As.
 Under Format, select JPEG or TIFF (JPEGs are small files while TIFFs are huge and will take much longer to print).
 Choose a location for saving the file and a file name, then click Save.
 Click OK on the default save settings.
 Bring the file to the Knowledge Commons desk for printing.
+The staff will determine the size and tell you the cost for printing.

 The printing of the jpg poster itself does not take long, but there may be many people requesting print jobs.
 Plan to bring the file early in the morning before 9:00am or after 6:00pm for a quicker turn around.